 Specific exercises are provided based on the curve patterns and severity, as well as, the patients function and mobility.
 The goal is create awareness of the new posture and alignment through position, repetitions and breathing.
 Exercises are designed to reduce the flat back and rib prominence and restore alignment of the pelvis.
 Exercise positions may be modified in order to create the optimal position for the patient.

-The Schroth therapist guides the patient with tactile stimulus so that they may get a sense of where they need to breathe into their collapsed areas, and where they need to elongate and tense their muscles to create muscle activation in the direction of the corrections.
+The Schroth therapist guides the patient with tactile stimulus so the patient has an understanding of where they need to breath and elongate to create muscle activation in to correct the curve.

-Contact the HSS Rehabilitation Departmentís Joint Mobility Center at 212.606.1213 to see if the Schroth Method could be of benefit to you.
+Contact the HSS Rehabilitation Departmentís Spine Therapy Center at 646.714.6850 to see if the Schroth Method could be of benefit to you.